teambit/docs/docs/vue-guidelines.md

 Bit is a generic platform that can use any type of Javascript (and its flavors) code that encapsulate specific functionality.
 This section adds vue specific best practices on top of [Bit's general Best Practices](/docs/best-practices.html).

-vue sharing was tested on vue 8 version and requires Node 10.9+ which is vue 8 pre requisite.
-Bit should be compliant with prior versions that are ng-packagr compliant.
+vue sharing was tested on vue 2 and vue-cli 3.
+Bit should be compliant with prior versions.

 ## Vue Compiler